GET TICKETS NOW: at TicketLeap.com

 Directed by the favorite local director, Andy Hayworth (South Stream Productions’ Time Stands Still and Copenhagen), and boasting an excellent cast including Ryan Ladue (Glass Menagerie & Whipping Man, RLT), Diana Cameron McQueen (Venus in Fur, RLT; Queen Elizabeth I, The Lost Colony), J. Mardrice Henderson (Wait Until Dark, NCSU Theatrefest; Cloud 9, Tiny Engine) and Joe Christian (Weekend at Bernie’s) Fool for Love promises to be the big hit of the Summer.

-Playing at the Research Triangle High School Theatre in RTP for three weekends, the production boasts an opening weekend reception (June 10th), a pay what you can matinee (June 11th), and a special livestream event for those unable to attend or living out of the area (June 17th, tickets available).
+Playing at the Research Triangle High School Theatre in RTP for three weekends, the production boasts an opening weekend reception (June 10th), a pay what you can matinee (June 11th).

 Not only a rarely seen treat from one of our eras most prolific and popular playwrights, but also a learning opportunity for theatre students at RTHS.
-In partnership with the school, the run crew will be made up of students who are already learning stagecraft, and will shadow some fine local professionals in theatre disciplines from sound and lighting to set design and direction.
+In partnership with the school, our company will provide theater skill classes including stage management, acting and directing.
+As well as set design.

-McQueen & Company is thrilled to bring this thrilling, darkly funny, and shocking play to local audiences.
-Fool for Love is about an impossible relationship, about two people who, for all their trying, can’t seem to get love right, and all the the skeletons in their closet come tumbling out in the 90min duration.
-Sam Shepard’s words are a thrilling treat for performers and audience members alike.
+McQueen & Company is thrilled to bring this darkly funny and shocking play back to local audiences.
+Fool for Love is about an impossible relationship, two people who, for all their trying, can’t seem to get love right, and all the the skeletons in their closet come tumbling out in the 60 min duration.
+Sam Shepard’s words are a treat for performers and audience members alike.
 Hang on to your seats, this is a wild ride!

 Directed by Andy Hayworth